Cloud Vulnerability DB

 A community-led vulnerabilities database

-LibHTP, a security-aware parser for the HTTP protocol, contains a vulnerability (CVE-2025-53537) in versions 0.5.50 and below.
-The vulnerability was discovered and disclosed on July 23, 2025, affecting the memory management functionality of the LibHTP parser.
-This security issue specifically impacts the LZMA decompression feature of the library (GitHub Advisory).
+LibHTP, a security-aware parser for the HTTP protocol, has been found to contain a vulnerability (CVE-2025-53537) affecting versions 0.5.50 and below.
+The vulnerability was discovered and disclosed on July 23, 2025, and involves a traffic-induced memory leak that can affect system resources (GitHub Advisory).

-A fix has been released in version 0.5.51 of LibHTP.
-For users unable to upgrade immediately, a workaround is available by setting 'suricata.yaml app-layer.protocols.http.libhtp.default-config.lzma-enabled' to false.
-This configuration change will disable the LZMA feature that contains the vulnerability (GitHub Advisory).
+A patch has been released in version 0.5.51 which addresses the memory leak.
+For systems unable to immediately update, a workaround is available by setting 'suricata.yaml app-layer.protocols.http.libhtp.default-config.lzma-enabled' to false (GitHub Advisory).

 Source: This report was generated using AI